Processing Large Files

 Software Agreement and Disclaimer

 This is an example of how Micro Focus COBOL can create and access large indexed files on a Windows platform.
 We started the process of testing an application on a Windows platform with small files and were planning to do the final testing with a copy of the larger production files.
-When we started the final testing we ran into the 2-gig limit and after a little research, frustration, trial-and-error and reading the documentation we successfully completed the final testing on a Windows/2000, Windows/NT and Windows/XP platform.
+When we started the final testing we ran into the 2-gig limit and after a little research, frustration, trial-and-error and reading the documentation we successfully completed the final testing on a Windows/XP, Windows/7 and Windows Server platform.
 The drives that contained the large files were formatted for NTFS.

 Note: It is a good practice to use NTFS formatted disks for large files (over 2 gigabytes).
 Many USB drives are shipped with FAT formatting that does not allow large files (over 2 gigabytes), these disks will need to be reformatted before attempting to allocate or copy large files.